Tips to Stop Relapsing on Drugs & Alcohol

 A return to drug or alcohol use after a period of abstinence can be very dangerous.
 Over time our tolerance to drugs decreases and our bodies are no longer adapted to handle previous levels of drug exposure, increasing the risk of overdose and death.3

 The good news is that there are things that can be done to lessen the likelihood of suffering a relapse.
-Here are a few helpful tips that can help you avoid a relapse during your recovery:
+Here are a few helpful tips that can help you in avoiding relapse during your recovery:

 Avoid Triggering Situations and People